Contact Us 1-800-596-4880

 Configure Error Tolerance

-The default Kubernetes readiness probe is configured to be error-tolerant.
-If a configuration error occurs (for example, if you misconfigure a policy), the readiness state changes to true after the API instances and policies are deployed.
+You can configure the readiness probe error intolerant or error tolerant.
+For error-intolerant, misconfigured gateway instances never reach a readiness state of true.
+For error-tolerant deployments, if a configuration error occurs (for example, if you misconfigure a policy), the readiness state is still true after the API instances and policies are deployed.
 This enables Flex Gateway to scale even though there might be configuration errors.

 • --allow-api-errors